Connect with us

 In 2019 and 2023, researchers identified changes in at least two other genes that markedly delayed the onset of disease symptoms in people with familial Alzheimer’s disease mutations.
 These mutated genes were found in a very large family in Colombia whose members tended to develop Alzheimer’s symptoms by their 40s.

 A woman in the family carrying a mutated PSEN-1 gene did not have any cognitive symptoms until she was in her 70s.
 A genetic analysis showed that she had an additional mutation in a variant of the gene that codes for a protein called apolipoprotein E, or ApoE.
-Researchers believe the mutation, called the Christchurch variant – named after the in New Zealand where the mutation was first discovered – is responsible for interfering with and slowing down her disease.
+Researchers believe the mutation, called the Christchurch variant – named after the city in New Zealand where the mutation was first discovered – is responsible for interfering with and slowing down her disease.

 Importantly, her brain had a great deal of amyloid plaque but very few neurofibrillary tangles.
 This suggests that the link between the two was broken and that the suppressed number of neurofibrillary tangles also slowed down cognitive loss.